JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 You can copy a project into the same or another parent.

 On copying, TeamCity automatically assigns a new name and [ID](identifier.md) to the copy.
 It is also possible to change the name and ID manually.
-Selecting the __Copy project\-associated user, agent and other settings__ option makes sure that all the settings like notification rules or agent's compatibility are exactly the same for the copied and original projects for all the users and agents affected.
+Selecting the __Copy project-associated user, agent and other settings__ option makes sure that all the settings like notification rules or agent's compatibility are exactly the same for the copied and original projects for all the users and agents affected.

 You can also opt to copy build configurations build numbers.